nbessi/odoo_new_api_guideline/source/environment.rst

 On this sample each assignement will trigger a write.
-As the function is decorated with `@api.one` for each record in RecordSet write will be called 3 time So if zou have 10 record on recordset number of write will be 10*3 = 30.
+As the function is decorated with `@api.one` for each record in RecordSet write will be called 3 time So if you have 10 records in recordset the number of write will be 10*3 = 30.

 This may not cause any problems if you are in a simple on change context but on an heavy task you should: ::